PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_Latest.md

 * Press **L** + **A** + **D-pad Up/Down** to increase/decrease.
   * Example: **LA+Du** increases the value at the rim of the analog stick.
   * When you change this setting, the current analog stick scaling setting is shown as the numerical coordinates of the analog stick.
-* The scale goes from 82-125, and defaults to 100.
+* The scale goes from 90-110, and defaults to 100.
   * This changes the physical distance to the rim of the Melee unit circle.
-  * At 82, the rim of the Melee unit circle is basically at the rim of the controller, requiring larger motions for things like smash attacks.
-  * At 125, the rim of the Melee unit circle is much farther in, requiring smaller motions for things like smash attacks.
   * 100 will behave identically to previous firmware versions that do not feature stick scaling.
+  * In 0.31 the adjustment range was reduced to be rules-compliant.

 # Analog Stick Cardinal Snapping Adjustment - R + A + Du/Dd